justinlietz93/RepoParser-Windows-Linux/README.md

 > ⚠️ **IMPORTANT: Work in Progress** ⚠️
 >
 > This project is under active development and is **NOT** production-ready.
 Use at your own discretion.
 > Features may be incomplete, unstable, or change without notice.
+This entire app was created with AI prompting only, not a single line was written by a human.

 ## Overview